-If you find yourself at home twiddling your thumbs with all your extra time spent at home, perhaps you need a small push to help make your days at home more meaningful and productive.
+If you find yourself twiddling your thumbs with extra time spent at home, perhaps you need a small push to help make your days at home more meaningful and productive.
 Cleaning, organizing, and DIYing offer endless at-home activities to help keep your mental and physical spirits high.

 Below are 17 ideas to help you fill your spare time with some meaningful activities.

 Master organizing tips

 1. Organize messy areas

 Jenna Haefelin, professional organizer and owner of SPIFF: